Skip to content

 Community Build

-“The highlight of the program for me was the design/build project we did for the campus food bank, building a bike attachment for a mobile market.
-This inspired me to think about how design work can be fun as well as make an impact in the community.”
+“The highlight of the program for me was the design and build project we did for the campus food bank, building a bike attachment for a mobile market.
+This inspired me to think about how design work can be fun as well as make an impact in the community.
+I became interested in embARC when trying to decide if I wanted to apply to architecture school for college.
+It was a great way for me to experience what a design education would be like and if it was right for me.
+Currently, I’m studying architecture at Sam Fox School of Design and Visual Arts at Washington University in St. Louis.

 Typical Daily Schedule

-• Workshops (Materials Exploration / Digital Design / Sustainable City Planning): 1–4 p.m.
+• Workshops in Materials Exploration, Digital Design, and Sustainable City Planning: 1–4 p.m.

 “Thank you all for creating such a dynamic summer program.
 The embARC staff was nothing short of fantastic: each day they arrived fully vested with awesome energy and each week they continued to mentor and find ways to listen to, help, and motivate our son.
 He really enjoyed learning what led the local architect guest speaker to become a designer.
 He also enjoyed meeting and working with students from around the Bay Area, country, and globe.
 He gained new perspectives, experiences, and insights.
 He felt connected.”